pdf-association/arlington-pdf-model/MODEL_NOTES.md

     - This is why the [TestGrammar C++ PoC](TestGrammar) "rounds up" PDF versions... see also the `--force` command line option.
     - Also see [this PDF Association article](https://pdfa.org/pdf-versions/)

+* any pre-amble bytes before the first `%PDF-x.y.` header line as well as any post-amble non-whitespace bytes after the last `%%EOF` should also be reported.
+Checking for a binary file marker comment as the 2nd line might is also useful.

 * consider reporting unexpected (i.e. not officially documented) keys in dictionaries and streams unless there is a `*` wildcard entry as the last row in the TSV data file.
 Ideally, analyze each custom key name to see if it is an official second-class or third-class PDF name as per Annex E.2 of ISO 32000-2:2020.
     - This is what the [TestGrammar C++ PoC](TestGrammar) does.